Monsfaujdar/Python/README.md

 # Python
-All I do in Python.
+ALL I do in Python.